tjhunter/karps/doc/paper/scratch.md

 value (error, exception, failure, etc.).
 However, the changes to the environment caused by producing a bottom value are not observable.
 Practically, this means that repeatedly trying to write a dataset to a file (possibly distributed), however many failures occur in the process, will not be observed.
-This is not respected in current systems for example, when the append mode is used.
+This is not respected in current systems for example, when the append mode is used, or at great cost in performance.
+TODO: this is pretty weak and unjustified.

+The rest of this section explores in more details how this formalism applies to abstract data representations.

 ## Datasets

-We consider operations over some sets of values, in which we want to follow some basic principles.
+We consider operations over some sets of values, in which we want to apply the basic principles outlined above.
 All the operations perform either on values or sets of values, and data processing consists in writing some functions that transform sets into other sets, or into values.
 As mentioned before, here are a couple of assumptions that we will work on:
  - the exact representation of the data is not observable.
 This is often not verified in such systems.
  - the data is considered static.
 It does not change over time.
+This will be addressed in Section TODO.

 We consider here a simple formalism: call $\mathcal{U}$ the set of all the values, called the _universe_.
 We assume that the universe is countable and separable.